Therapy Assistance Online

 Here are the steps to get you started in TAO:

 - Check your email.
-You will be sent a registration email with a confirmation link which you must click on in order to sign in.
+You will be sent a 'Welcome to TAO' email with a confirmation link which you must click on to sign in.